Secure CheckoutPersonal information is secured with SSL technology.

-Since 2013 Dr. Martins has been a full researcher of CIAUD, Centre of Research in Architecture, Urbanism, and Design, within the Faculty of Architecture of the University of Lisbon with a project addressing risk, resilience and sustainability issues, as well as humanitarian architecture for post-disaster and informal settlement environments.
-He also conducts trainings in post-disaster reconstruction at conferences across the globe.
-He is also a project manager in the NGO Building 4 Humanity, Design, and Reconstructing Communities Association he has been leading multidisciplinary teams in projects and missions in Portugal, Africa and Brasil.
-This is a process that involves taking action and then reflecting on the fieldwork done to improve practice.
-The outcomes of these processes have been presented in top conferences in the areas of sustainability, urban disaster and design in development, These participations resulted in several papers published in conference proceedings, books and a paper published in top journals.
-His current research interests include the re-visitation of the concept of incremental housing and the introduction of social innovation in post-disaster and slum upgrading.
+Since 2013 Dr. Martins has been an integrated researcher of CIAUD, the Research Centre for Architecture, Urbanism, and Design, within the Faculty of Architecture of the University of Lisbon with a project addressing risk, resilience as well as humanitarian architecture for disaster-prone and informal settlement environments.
+In the past three years, he has chaired major global conferences and design competitions focused on risk, resilience and humanitarian architecture.
+As a project manager of the NGO Building 4 Humanity, Design, and Reconstructing Communities Association he has been leading multidisciplinary teams in projects and missions in Portugal, Africa and Brasil.
+The outcomes of the action-research fieldwork have been presented in conferences in the areas of sustainability, urban disaster as well as design in development and subsequently published in proceedings, books and journals.
+His current research interests include the re-visitation of the concept of incremental housing and the introduction of humanitarian architecture into architectural education.

 University of Lisbon, Portugal